lbl-srg/obc/specification/source/verification.rst

 or verifying correct implementation in a Building Automation System that allows overwriting control input time series.

+As part of the OBC project, we have also developed a `verification tool <https://github.com/lbl-srg/obc/tree/master/software/verification>`_ for verifying the control sequences implemented in a controller using CDL.

 For this scenario, we are given the following data:

 i.
 A list of CDL models, and for each model, the instance name of one control sequence